 In 2013, the U.S. Food and Drug Administration approved the use of Xofigo for men who have bone pain from the cancer that has spread from the prostate.
 Xofigo carries radiation treatment through the bloodstream directly to the site of the bone cancer.
 Unlike most radiation treatments for this type of prostate cancer, Xofigo seems to produce a modest increase in survival.

-Cancer pain is often undertreated, especially for minorities.
-It’s important to communicate with your doctor about what kind of pain treatment works best for you.
+Cancer pain is often undertreated, It’s important to communicate with your doctor about what kind of pain treatment works best for you.

 Pain from prostate cancer often appears in the back.
 Cancer that has spread to the bones of the back may cause the pain, or the pain may appear in the back without the spread of the cancer.
 Treatment for prostate cancer can help reduce the pain.
 In addition, NSAIDs and opioids may lessen the discomfort.